amrutprabhu/amrutprabhu.github.io/data/blog/2021/externalize-config-with-spring-cloud-config.md

 For this, We will create an application using [https://start.spring.io](https://start.spring.io) with the following dependencies.

 - Spring Cloud Starter Config
-- Spring Boot Web Starter (required only for tomcat server)
+- Spring Boot Web Starter (required only for Tomcat server)

 Now, let's add some properties to the `application.yaml` file.